jazzhlam/jazzlamportfolio/projects/virtual-fishtank.md

 I contributed to several aspects of the project:

+**Concept Development and Scripting:** I helped conceptualize and develop the foundational scripts that drove the project's core functionality.
+This included figuring out the architecture behind how the fishtank ecosystem would work, how fish would behave and interact with textures, and how user input would translate into visual changes.
+Working through the conceptual challenges of the scripting system was crucial to making the rest of the project possible.

+**3D Modeling:** I created 3D models to enhance and improve the visual quality of the scene.
+This included developing assets for the underwater environment, fish models, and decorative elements that made the fishtank feel more immersive and polished.
+The models were optimized for real-time rendering on the CyberCANOE's display system.

-**Graphics Programming:** Implemented the fish rendering system and texture mapping pipeline that allowed user-drawn patterns to be dynamically applied to 3D fish models while maintaining proper UV mapping and visual quality.
+**Graphics Programming:** Implemented the fish rendering system and texture mapping pipeline that allowed user-drawn patterns to be dynamically applied to 3D models while maintaining proper UV mapping and visual quality.

 **Interaction Design:** Designed and developed the user interface for drawing textures, considering the unique challenges of interaction in a large-scale immersive environment where traditional UI paradigms don't always apply.

-**Animation System:** Worked on the fish behavior and animation system to create natural, organic swimming movements that responded to the environment and other fish, making the ecosystem feel alive and dynamic.

 **CyberCANOE Integration:** Adapted the application to work effectively with the CyberCANOE's panoramic display, ensuring the experience took advantage of the immersive environment rather than simply being stretched across it.